jamiejamiebobamie/pegaFlashcards/notes.md

 Which rule availabilities mark a rule as “not carried forward” during a major skim?
 	Withdrawn
 	No (not available)
-the skimming wizard identifies
+The skimming wizard identifies the highest-numbered
-	the highest-numbered version for each rule  instance in a specified ruleset, and creates a copy with the number you specify.
+	version for each rule instance in a specified ruleset, and creates a
+	copy with the number you specify.
 What are two best practices for skimming?
 	confirming the rules for the new version are checked in. locking all but the highest ruleset versions.